Arsalan-zafar/Arsalan-zafar.github.io/_posts/2023-03-10-Kalman-Filter-and-Optical-Flow.md

   - AI based compression
   - AI codecs
   - video compression
-published: True
+published: False
 mathjax: true
 ---

 In video compression, we have to send optical flow information to enable a warping operation between the previous frame and the current frame.
-Though this costs only <10% of the total bits, it would still be beneficial if we could predict this cheaply rather than send it through the bitstream.
+Though this costs <10% of the total bits, it would still be beneficial if we could predict this cheaply rather than send it through the bitstream.

 There is regularity and structure in motion, think about panning motion, which should be well modelled by linear quadratic approximator with gaussian error assumptions like a Kalman filter.
 This post explores how we can leverage Kalman filters to predict optical flow motion vectors, potentially eliminating the need to transmit this information entirely.

-# The fundamental question

-Can we use Kalman filters to predict motion at time $$t$$, given the motion at time $$t-1$$, $$t-2$$, and so on?
-The answer is promising.
-Given a set of optical flow maps, where each pixel predicts x, y motion, we can absolutely use the motion pixels from previous flow maps to predict the motion for the current flow map using a carefully designed Kalman filter model.
+The fundamental question is: Can we use Kalman filters to predict motion at time $$t$$, given the motion at time $$t-1$$, $$t-2$$,?

 # Background: The Kalman filter framework

 The Kalman filter is an optimal recursive estimator that provides the best linear unbiased estimate of a system's state given noisy observations.
 It operates under the assumption that both the system dynamics and observations follow Gaussian distributions - a reasonable assumption for many motion patterns in video sequences.

-## Core mathematical framework
+## Core framework

 The Kalman filter operates on two fundamental equations that describe the system dynamics and observations: